liyoumin/personalweb/content/post/get-started/index.md

 **Presentation:**
 * **Tariffs' Impacts on China's Dairy Production System: The Case of Twin Tariffs** *Paper presented at the AAEA Annual Meeting, Denver, CO (2025) & WCERE, Lisbon, Portugal (2026)*
-* **Payment for Ecosystem Services in the Era of Sustainable Agriculture: Insights from The Northern Everglades Payment for Environmental Services Program** *Paper presented at the AAEA Annual Meeting, Denver, CO (2025) & SEEC, Pensacola, FL (2025)*
 * **Spatial Heterogeneity of Drought Shocks and Irrigation Buffers in the U.S. Alfalfa System** *Poster presented at the AAEA Annual Meeting, Kansas City, MO (2026)*
 * **Conserving Water in U.S. Alfalfa Production: Implications of Smart Irrigation under Drought** *Policy brief presented at the AAEA Annual Meeting, Kansas City, MO (2026)*
-* **Consumer Perceptions and Olive Oil Choice: An Integrated Machine-Learning Approach for Measurement, Segmentation, and Prediction** *Paper presented at the AAEA Annual Meeting, Kansas City, MO (2026)*
+* **Consumer Perceptions and Olive Oil Choice: An Integrated Machine-Learning Approach for Measurement, Segmentation, and Prediction** *Paper presented at the AAEA Annual Meeting, Kansas City, MO (2026) & WERA 72 program annual meeting, Logan, UT (2026)*
+* **Payment for Ecosystem Services in the Era of Sustainable Agriculture: Insights from The Northern Everglades Payment for Environmental Services Program** *Paper presented at the AAEA Annual Meeting, Denver, CO (2025) & SEEC, Pensacola, FL (2025)*
+*  **The trust perception impact on Consumption Choice of Olive Oil: Case from Spain** *Paper presented at the KAEA Annual Meeting, Seoul National University, South Korea (2024)*
 *  **Revalorizing Garfagnana's Environment by Enhancing Chestnut Value Chain** *Presented by Youmin Li, Sandra Wickart, Hannah-Celine Caminada in Garfagnana Municipality City Hall, Italy (2023)*
-*  **The trust perception impact on Consumption Choice of Olive Oil: Case from Spain** *Paper presented at the KAEA Annual Meeting, Seoul National University, South Korea (2024)*

 **Roles:** Assigned the role of moderator in International Development Trade, Markets, and Policy Lightning Session 1 (2025); Presenter in Environmental Economics and Policy Session (2026); Presenter in the World of Experimental Economics session (2026); Presenter in Extension Economics Water Resource session (2025, 2026)